Kong/insomnia-docs/docs/insomnia/grpc.md

 Then, in the modal that opens, set a name for your request and select **gRPC** from the method drop-down.
 Click **Create**.

 You will be prompted to select a proto file.
-Click on "Add Proto File" and select a proto file from your file system.
+Click on **Add Proto File** and select a proto file from your file system.
 You can get an example proto file from [grpcb.in](https://grpcb.in/).
 Once added, it should be automatically selected.
 Click save.

 You should now see a request in the sidebar, and on clicking **Select Method** you should see the services from your proto file listed.